y4nnckdez4/docs/mdbook/src/Proving-As-A-Service.md

 Visit our [website](https://www.proofcast.xyz/).
 Stay updated with the latest news by following us on [X](https://www.x.com/proofcastlabs).
 Builders, developers, and curious minds are welcome to join our [Telegram group](https://t.me/proofcast_builder) to chat with the team.

-Proofcast wants to **democratize access to cryptographic proofs backed by Trusted Execution Environments (TEE) with the first _“proving-as-a-service”_ solution based on trusted hardware.**
+Proofcast is a products suite that **democratizes access to cryptographic proofs backed by Trusted Execution Environments (TEE) with the first _“proving-as-a-service”_ solution based on trusted hardware.**

 ### **What are TEEs?**